alieseparker/data_structures/README.md

 linked_list.to_s()
 ```

-##Stacks
+## Stacks
 Stacks are a kind of data structure where the rule is first in last out.
 This means the last item you push onto a stack is the item that will be
 popped.
 I find it's easiest to think of this like a deck of cards, where the only
 card you can take will be the one on top.
 This implementation will only include two methods.
+Additionally, I'm also not
+going to use an array.

 * push(data) - Adds a data element to the stack
 The parameter is the data element to add to the stack.